TomTorger/admc-physics-bench/docs/admc_overview.md

 # ADMC: Additive Directional Momentum Conservation — Overview & Proof

 > This note summarizes the “ADMC” formulation used in this library and sketches the proof that it is **exactly equivalent** to standard special-relativistic conservation of energy and momentum.
 It also records the non-relativistic limit and the uniqueness result behind the (p_{k^\pm}) representation.
+For Newtonian contact math and solver formulas, see `docs/nr_math.md`.
+Bench metric definitions live in `docs/metrics.md`.

 ## 1) Setup and notation